Ergodic Theory: Nonsingular Transformations: Nonsingular joinings and factors

 In \cite{Mor2} Mortiss initiated study of a nonsingular version of Rudolph's restricted orbit equivalence \cite{Ru1}.
 This work is still in its early stages and does not yet deal with any form of entropy.
 However she introduced nonsingular orderings of orbits, defined sizes and showed that much of the basic machinery still works in the nonsingular setting.

-\section{Nonsingular Joinings and Factors}
+\section{Nonsingular joinings and factors}

 The theory of joinings is a powerful tool to study probability preserving systems and to construct striking counterexamples.
 It is interesting to study what part of this machinery can be extended to the nonsingular case.
-However, the definition of nonsingular joining is far from being obvious.
-Some progress was achieved in understanding $2$-fold joinings and constructing prime systems of any Krieger type.
+However, there are some principal obstacles for such extensions: \begin{itemize} \item there are too many quasi-invariant measures in view of the Glimm-Effros theorem (see Theorem~\ref{T:Glimm}); \item ergodic components of a non-ergodic joining need not be joinings of the original systems. \end{itemize} There are several ways to bypass these obstacles.
+The principal idea is to select always an appropriate (rather narrow) class of quasiinvariant measures under consideration or impose some restrictions on the structure of joinings.
+This approach led to some progress in understanding $2$-fold joinings and constructing prime systems of any Krieger type.
 As far as we know the higher-fold nonsingular joinings have not been considered so far.
 It turned out however that an alternative coding technique, predating joinings in studying the centralizer and factors of the classical measure-preserving Chac{\'o}n maps, can be used as well to classify factors of Cartesian products of some nonsingular Chac{\'o}n maps.